 As you may have seen around campus, Sidelines has released our first edition of the semester– and it’s all about sex.
 We cover a variety of subjects, from the gender pay gap to transgender accommodations on campus.
 A fact that came to surface in researching this edition is that MTSU has twice the national average of unexpected pregnancies.
 With that fact in mind, as well as the fact that colleges have much higher concentrations of STIs, be sure to use protection if you choose to be sexually active.

 The playlist below has some songs about sex.
-You can give it a listen while you’re reading the print edition as it holds some reminders about having safe sex and also includes some sweet jams.
+It might be a good idea to give these records a spin while you’re watching something like hdpornvideo, or you can give it a listen while you’re reading the print edition as it holds some reminders about having safe sex and also includes some sweet jams.

 Get A Yes by Sadie Dupuis